hashicorp/consul/website/source/docs/internals/acl.html.markdown

 is provided using the empty string.
 A service policy is either "read", "write", or "deny".
 A "write" policy implies "read", and there is no way to specify write-only.
 If there is no applicable rule, the [`acl_default_policy`](/docs/agent/options.html#acl_default_policy) is applied.
-Currently, only the "write" level is enforced for registration of services; services can always be read.
+The "read" policy in a service ACL rule allows restricting access to the discovery of that service prefix.
+More information about service discovery and ACLs can be found [below](#discovery_acls).

 The policy for the "consul" service is always "write" as it is managed internally by Consul.